 Water-based and not solvent-based

 What I did find out is that some of the brands of nail polishes that call themselves natural or even vegan are water-based and not solvent-based since they do not use toluene and typically, this means they should not smell as nasty as the usual nail polishes.
 On top of that, some of them are free of camphor, xylene, and even artificial colors but use only FDA approved colorants or natural colorings.
-They still use a small amount of plastic, usually in the form of co-polymers but in essence, these group of nail polishes marketed as “natural” minimize use of synthetic ingredients and chemicals.
+They still use a small amount of plastic, usually in the form of co-polymers but in essence, this group of nail polishes marketed as “natural” minimize use of synthetic ingredients and chemicals.
 Some even claim to be hypoallergenic and hence, would not cause irritations to the skin or nails.

 Safer to use